MCassetti/project_kojak/README.md

 Objective: Meme autocomplete for infinite lols

-Approach: Meme generation was already done using bidirectional LSTM with attention with some pretty awesome results (see this paper https://web.stanford.edu/class/cs224n/reports/6909159.pdf)however, I wish to implement a similiar method but in pytorch using an encoderCNN (with pretrained imaged dataset) and a decoderRNN to generate captions.
+Approach: Meme generation was already done using bidirectional LSTM with attention with some pretty awesome results (see this paper https://web.stanford.edu/class/cs224n/reports/6909159.pdf )however, I wish to implement a similiar method but in pytorch using an encoderCNN (with pretrained imaged dataset) and a decoderRNN to generate captions.

 Additionally I will do sentiment analysis on user texts to capture the context and provide the appropriate meme for the occasion.